A close-up, cropped photo of a person seated in a wheelchair with their hand on the wheel, using the accessible All Persons Trail boardwalk

 Skip pins map, go to find sanctuary form

-Mass Audubon has developed and installed All Persons Trails at wildlife sanctuaries across the state, in addition to the existing network of universally accessible ADA compliant trails, with more on the way.
+Mass Audubon has developed and installed universally accessible All Persons Trails at wildlife sanctuaries across the state, and there are more on the way.
 All Persons Trails are typically .5-.75 miles long with wide, even paths of pavement, crushed gravel, or boardwalk.
 Frequent seating opportunities provide a space to rest and take in your surroundings.

-All Persons Trails go beyond Americans with Disabilities Act (ADA) compliance and include universally accessible interpretive features.
-You can expect handrails, braille and tactile features, audio tour stops, wildlife viewing boardwalks and platforms, and seating.
+All Persons Trails include universally accessible interpretive features.
+You can expect handrails, braille and tactile features, audio tour stops, wildlife viewing boardwalks and platforms, and multi-use seating.

-At select sanctuaries, All Persons Trails are lined with a unique post-and-rope guided system; round beads on the rope indicate an interpretive stop, square beads indicate there is seating nearby.
+At select sanctuaries, All Persons Trails are equipped with a unique post-and-rope navigational guiding system; round beads on the rope indicate an interpretive stop, square beads indicate there is seating nearby.
+These guiding systems are designed to provide visitors with vision impairments an opportunity to independently experience segments of the trails.

 Build an All Persons Trail in Your Community